-Railway crossings in France come with a warning now proverbial in French: Un train peut en cacher un autre.
-The literal translation sounds poetically vague: One train may hide another (in a railway yard version of some parlour game, perhaps).
-A less ambiguous rendering would be: A passing train may be followed closely by another one.
-That practical knowledge is potentially life-saving at ungated crossings.
-When elevated to the realm of figurative speech, the saying describes the tendency of situations, when explored in detail, to be more complex than when first observed.
+Ungated railway crossings in France come with a now proverbial warning: Un train peut en cacher un autre, meaning: A passing train may be followed closely by another one.
+That practical knowledge is potentially life-saving.
+Figuratively, it describes a tendency of situations to be more complex (and/or dangerous) than when first observed.

-The US-Canadian border may be a long way from France, but its peculiar shape near Lake of the Woods brings to mind this dictum.
-The area boasts one very prominent border anomaly - the Northwest Angle - but, unbeknownst to most people, hides another.
-And another.
-And, quite possibly, yet another…
+The US-Canadian border may be a long way from France, but its peculiar shape near Lake of the Woods brings to mind this warning.
+The area boasts one very prominent border anomaly – the Northwest Angle – but, unbeknownst to most, features at least two more.

 At 5,525 miles (8,891 km), the border between the United States and Canada is the longest international border in the world.
 It is also one of the most uneventful ones – consisting mainly of long, straight stretches through the inhospitable Arctic or the sparsely-populated prairie (1).
 The longest of the straight stretches follows the 49th parallel from Lake of the Woods, on the Minnesota-Manitoba border, to Point Roberts, where the international border finally dips into the Pacific.